Danny Hegan

-Daniel Hegan (14 June 1943 – 6 August 2015) was a Scottish-born professional footballer, who represented Northern Ireland at international level.
+Daniel Hegan (14 June 1943 – 6 August 2015) was a professional footballer who played as a midfielder.
+Born in Scotland, he represented Northern Ireland at international level.

 Career

 Hegan won seven caps for Northern Ireland in a career that saw him make 207 appearances for Ipswich Town.
-He also played for both Black Country rivals, West Bromwich Albion and Wolves, appearing in the 1972 UEFA Cup Final for the latter.
+He also played for both Black Country rivals, West Bromwich Albion and Wolves, appearing in the 1972 UEFA Cup final for the latter.
 He ended his league career by returning to Sunderland, his first English club.